 They can vary hugely even within a single box, so it’s not unusual to end up discarding relatively large numbers of them along the way.

-However, one solution to this is a reed cutter.
+However, one solution to this (aside from plastic reeds) is a reed cutter.

 This small metal device trims the ends of reeds, which can remove imperfections in the cane, make soft reeds harder and extend the playing lives of dying reeds.